The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 What is the Metaverse?

-The Metaverse is the brainchild of Mark Zuckerberg, who is trying to move away from Facebook, as it has increasingly gotten a bad name for itself over the last few years.
+Meta’s vision of the Metaverse is the brainchild of Mark Zuckerberg, who is trying to move away from Facebook, as it has increasingly gotten a bad name for itself over the last few years.

 Facebook has experienced a lot of controversies lately, which has spurred Mark Zuckerberg onto what he believes are bigger and brighter things.